-I joined King’s College as a research fellow in August of 2013, following a visiting professorship at Hampshire College in the United States.
+I joined King’s as a research fellow in August of 2013, following a visiting professorship at Hampshire College in the United States.
 I was educated in both Europe and the US.
-I received my MA, MPhil (both in 2010), and PhD (2012) in Comparative Literature from Yale University, where I served as a Whiting Fellow in the Humanities.
-I also hold a BA (2004) and an MA (2006) from the Department of Comparative Literature and Literary Theory at the University of Belgrade.
+After completing my BA (2004) and MA (2006) in Comparative Literature and Literary Theory at the University of Belgrade, I moved to Yale University, where I received an MA, an MPhil (both in 2010) and a PhD (2012) in Comparative Literature.
+While at Yale I also served as a Whiting Fellow in the Humanities.

 I am a comparatist specializing mainly in the relationship between literary genres and intellectual and social history.
 Most of my research focuses on the nineteenth and early twentieth century European novel, although I also work on tragedy, the history of aesthetics and literary criticism, and occasionally on aspects of post-1945 literature.

 I am currently completing a book manuscript on the history of the European Bildungsroman during the long nineteenth century in which I seek to thoroughly reassess the development of this vital genre of European modernity.
 Exploring how various developments in modern European history impacted the narrative logic of the Bildungsroman, my book offers new readings of the novels of Charles Dickens, Honoré de Balzac, Charlotte Brontë, George Eliot, Samuel Butler, Henry James, James Joyce, and Marcel Proust.